Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 ![](/img/stats-overview-1.png)

-Two charts are shown on the general overview page, which is the landing page for stats: the number of posts processed oer bot run, and the number of posts liked per bot run.
+Two charts are shown on the general overview page, which is the landing page for stats: the number of posts processed per bot run, and the number of posts liked per bot run.

 Days divisions are shown by block background colour.